 Remove the plastic cartridge and any housing from the valve body before doing any soldering; the plastic components cannot stand up to the heat.
 Keep track of how the cartridge came out because you'll need to put it back in facing the same direction.Continue to 3 of 7 below.

 03 of 07

 Before putting the shower valve in the wall, make any adjustments necessary.
-If the valve will go into a shower without an attached bathtub (like this example), the bottom of the valve needs to be capped.
+If the valve will go into a shower without an attached bathtub (such as in this example), the bottom of the valve needs to be capped.
 Make sure not to cap the wrong end.
 Position the valve so that the part that says "shower" or "up" is facing up.
-Follow the standard instructions for soldering copper and cap the bottom inlet of the valve.
+Follow the standard instructions for soldering copper, and cap the bottom inlet of the valve.
 Let the valve cool before moving on to the next step.

 Apply flux to all of the valve connections and the pipe before putting the valve in the wall.Continue to 4 of 7 below.